 Today that same up-by-the-bootstraps attitude lives on at Wheatland.
-When internet service providers failed to provide West Kansas residents with fast, reliable broadband service, we started our own —now serving more than 3,000 members.
+When internet service providers failed to provide West Kansas residents with fast, reliable broadband service, we started our own.
+And when it became apparent that the fixed wireless system was not keeping up with demand, Wheatland sold their Broadband division to S & T in an effort to continue to provide quality, high speed service.
 When Wheatland became aware that quality water was scarce in the Garden City area, it founded Wheatland Water to ensure a reliable supply.
 And after Great Bend, Harper, and the surrounding area residents suffered with poor service for years, Wheatland was one of the co-ops that stepped up to take over for the investor-owned power company there and restore reliable power.

 What will our next challenge be?
 It’s impossible to know, but we do know this: We’re a member cooperative and that’s powerful.
 So bring it on!